1. Cloud-Native (CN) Software

 - Smaller, loosely coupled and independent services that can be released in an agile method.

-- Scales dinamically and continues to function adequately.
+- Scales dynamically and continues to function adequately.

 - It must be distributed to protect against failure.